Random perturbation of low rank matrices: Improving classical bounds: Main results

+While it remains an open question to determine whether the bounds in Theorem \ref{thm:main} are optimal, we do note that in certain situations the bounds are close to optimal.
+Indeed, in \cite{BGN}, the eigenvectors of perturbed random matrices are studied, and, under various technical assumptions on the matrices $A$ and $E$, the results in \cite{BGN} give the exact asymptotic behavior of the dot product $|v_1 \cdot v_1'|$.
+Rewriting the dot product in terms of cosine (and further expressing the value in terms of sine), we find that the bounds in \eqref{eq:bnd:main} match the exact asymptotic behavior obtained in \cite{BGN}, up to constant factors.
+Similar results in \cite{OW} also match the bound in \eqref{eq:bnd:main}, up to constant factors, in the case when $E$ is a Wigner random matrix and $A$ has rank one.

+Corollary \ref{cor:main1} provides a bound which holds with probability at least $1 - \eps$.
+As another consequence of Theorem \ref{thm:main}, we obtain the following bound which holds with probability converging to $1$.

+\begin{corollary} Assume that $E$ is an $m \times n$ random matrix with independent entries which have mean zero and are bounded almost surely in magnitude by $K$ for some $K > 0$.
+Suppose $A$ has rank $r$.
+Then there exists $C_0 > 0$ (depending only on $K$) such that if $\alpha_n$ is any sequence of positive values converging to infinity and $\delta \geq \alpha_n$, then

+with probability $1 - o(1)$.
+Here, the rate of convergence implicit in the $o(1)$ notation depends on $K$ and $\alpha_n$. \end{corollary}

+Before continuing, we pause to make one final remark regarding Corollaries \ref{cor:main1} and \ref{cor:main2}.
+In stating our main results below, we will always state them in the generality of Theorem \ref{thm:main}.
+However, each of the results can be specialized in several different directions similar to what we have done in Corollaries \ref{cor:main1} and \ref{cor:main2}.
+In the interest of space, we will not always state all such corollaries.

 We are able to extend Theorem \ref{thm:main} in two different ways.
 First, we can bound the angle between $v_j$ and $v_j'$ for any index $j$.
 Second, and more importantly, we can bound the angle between the subspaces spanned by $\{v_1, \dots, v_j \}$ and $\{v_1', \dots, v_j' \}$, respectively.
-As the projection onto the subspaces spanned by the first few singular vectors (i.e. low rank approximation) plays an important role in a vast collection of problems, this result potentially has a large number of applications.
-We are going to present these two results in the next section.
+As the projection onto the subspaces spanned by the first few singular vectors (i.e., low rank approximation) plays an important role in a vast collection of problems, this result potentially has a large number of applications. x

-To conclude this section, let us mention that related results have been obtained in the case where the random matrix $E$ contains Gaussian entries.
-In \cite{RRW}, R.~Wang estimates the non-asymptotic distribution of the singular vectors when the entries of $E$ are iid standard normal random variables.
-Recently, Allez and Bouchaud have studied the eigenvector dynamics of $A+E$ when $A$ is a real symmetric matrix and $E$ is a symmetric Brownian motion (that is, $E$ is a diffusive matrix process constructed from a family of independent real Brownian motions) \cite{AB}.
-Our results also seems to have a close tie to the study of spiked covariance matrices, where a different kind of perturbation has been considered; see \cite{Ma, John,Nadler} for details.
-It would be interesting to find a common generalization for these problems.